TravelMapping/HighwayData/hwy_data/COL/colrn/README.md

 * 45's southbound route thru Pitalito is assumed to use Carrera 4 (only northound is on maps, jogging from Carrera 3 to Carrera 2 via Calle 12).
 * 45 is signed both [thru](https://www.google.com/maps/@3.6187797,-75.0973791,3a,17.7y,32.67h,85.75t/data=!3m6!1e1!3m4!1s2-6AIjXYEfqId_wq2_FrqA!2e0!7i16384!8i8192?entry=ttu) and [around](https://www.google.com/maps/@3.6202668,-75.101053,3a,16.7y,8.89h,83.97t/data=!3m6!1e1!3m4!1sRAw5MoBt_x7EMrh5MoFfgg!2e0!7i16384!8i8192?entry=ttu) Natagaima.
 * 45's branch to Yondó [has no signed designation](https://www.google.com/maps/@7.0054242,-73.9121736,3a,41.1y,38.37h,77.31t/data=!3m6!1e1!3m4!1sWZssLvNI3eh1oyHzhGUnZQ!2e0!7i16384!8i8192?entry=ttu) and is on maps as UF1.
-* 45HL01 may not make it to 45 in Hobo, but maps show km 1 farther south than they show the route going.
 * 45AST08 [is signed as 45A08](https://www.google.com/maps/@7.0636371,-73.1028969,3a,17.1y,284.2h,76.18t/data=!3m6!1e1!3m4!1s0K_ES8sGDzP6uiNILYDEBg!2e0!7i16384!8i8192?entry=ttu).
 * 45BY01 may be unsigned.
+* 45CS04 may be unsigned.
+* 45CSI may be unsigned.
+* 45HL01 may not make it to 45 in Hobo, but maps show km 1 farther south than they show the route going.
 * 50's east end in Guasca may be wrong.
 * 5008A [is signed](https://www.google.com/maps/@5.0013129,-74.4729945,3a,24.1y,268.69h,87.4t/data=!3m6!1e1!3m4!1s-RnFW6IQVlLLbrTLciHTdw!2e0!7i16384!8i8192?entry=ttu) all the way west to Villeta.
 It's not clear if it reaches 50, however, as it is not shown on maps.
 * 50A is signed from [Murillo](https://www.google.com/maps/@4.8738843,-75.1593027,3a,29.9y,116.77h,74.71t/data=!3m6!1e1!3m4!1sQyvnP-AgCiRmY1ricXjtfA!2e0!7i16384!8i8192?entry=ttu) to [5008A near Albán](https://www.google.com/maps/@4.8977584,-74.4474453,3a,24.1y,247.37h,89.15t/data=!3m6!1e1!3m4!1su0yTaJKCNHlHnn8nM31r7g!2e0!7i16384!8i8192?entry=ttu).
 It's possible that it's been extended from Murillo to 50 after construction.